Description

 Habitat

-While black carp have not been reported in Oklahoma waters as of July 2025, there have been reports of black carp caught in the Arkansas River in Arkansas and in the Red River in Louisiana.
+ODWC confirmed the first report of a black carp within a private pond in McCurtian County in 2026.
 Black carp are benthic molluscivores that stay close to the bottom of the water column feeding on mussels and snails.
 They have strong pharyngeal teeth that they use to crush mollusk shells.
-If introduced to Oklahoma, black carp have potential to seriously impact already imperiled native mussel species and may compete for food resources with other native benthic fishes including smallmouth buffalo.
+Black carp have the potential to seriously impact already imperiled native mussel species and may compete for food resources with other native benthic fishes including Smallmouth Buffalo.

 How To Observe